-Another new initiative which Prime Minister Abe announced at this year's United Nation's General Assembly is called "womenomics".
+Another new initiative which Prime Minister Abe announced at last year's United Nation's General Assembly is called "womenomics".
 "Womenomics" asserts that the more the advance of women in society is promoted, the higher the growth rate becomes.
 Creating an environment in which women find it comfortable to work and enhancing opportunities for women to work and to be active in society is a matter of great importance which is essential for a vibrant and growing society.
 I don't have to repeat the story of Ms. Malala Yousafzai who has strongly appealed to the world the message of the importance of women's education in Pakistan.

-Many of you may know already but one thing I would like to announce here is that on September 7, Tokyo was elected as the host city of the 2020 Olympic and Paralympic Games.
+I would like to mention here is that in September last year, Tokyo was elected as the host city of the 2020 Olympic and Paralympic Games.
 We are very happy that Tokyo was chosen as the host city for the 2020 Olympic and Paralympic Games.
 And we are determined to make the event a success.